 To make it easier for you, below are a couple of points to keep in mind when reading a study, so you can determine if if it’s worth worrying about or not.

 Consider Other Studies

 Oftentimes, it is the sensational studies which hit the headlines- the ones which appear to challenge everything we know about a certain food or nutrient.
 While these studies can be interesting, think of the bigger picture.
-If we have a wealth of studies showing that eating vegetables is good for us, a single study arguing against this is probably worth a second look.
-Don’t believe the headlines without reading a little further!
+If we have a wealth of studies showing that eating vegetables is good for us, so a single study arguing against it probably isn’t worth a second look.
+In this case, usually, majority rules.

 Animal studies are the basis of much of what we know in science today, however oftentimes, results of animal studies do not carry over to human studies.
 Similarly, ‘in vitro’ studies, which are studies carried out in test tubes, can only give us a hint at possible mechanisms that may be worth researching further.
 What happens in a test tube or to a rat is not what happens in the human body, so it would not be advisable to change your diet based on these studies.